Druizm128/data_engineering_capstone/README.md

 The data model for this project is explained in the following diagram.

+Data dictionary for `restaurants.csv`

+- `categories`: character.
+Restaurants category.
+- `cluster`: double.
+Id metropolitan area.
+- `metropolitan_area`: character.
+Name of metropolitan area.
+- `business_id`: character.
+Business id.
+- `name`: character.
+Name of business.
+- `latitude`: double.
+Latitude.
+- `longitude`: double.
+Longitude.
+- `review_count`: double.
+Number of reviews that the restaurant has.
+- `stars`: double.
+Average stars that the restaurant has.
+- `year`: double.
+Year of the data.
+- `num_checkins`: double.
+Number of checkins for the given year.
+- `num_tips`: double.
+Number of tips that the users have written given the year.
+- `num_reviews`: double.
+Number of user reviews in the dataset for this business in the given year.
+- `mean_stars_reviews`: double.
+Number of mean stars for the user reviews.
+- `is_restrautrant`: logical.
+Is this business a restaurant.

 ## Technology used in current scenario

 - `Spark`: Spark was used in the local environment, as the data is not big enough to demand a cluster.
 However, data is big enough that file partitioning optimizations had to be performed, to increase the performance of the ETL.